topitbopit/rblx/README.md

 # rblx
 Repo for roblox stuff

-old scripts like fartware will be moved here
+- old scripts like sussymobile and lagswitch will be moved here

-big projects like jeff hoops will be kept separate (atleast for now)
+- big projects like jeff hoops will be kept separate (atleast for now)

+*Jeff 2 ui is located in `ui-stuff`*